 If you’re going for most features, the deceptively plain-looking Square Reader (£19 + VAT) is your best card reader-with-app solution.

 It accepts chip (PIN on mobile app screen) and contactless cards.
 The lack of PIN pad means it’s the smallest of all card readers, and the most lightweight.
-It connects via Bluetooth to the Square app on your smartphone or tablet, authorising card payments through the mobile device’s internet connection.
+It connects via Bluetooth with the Square app on your smartphone or tablet, authorising card payments through the mobile device’s internet connection.

 Square Reader is very small, so it’s easy to bring to clients’ houses and back to your desk.

-The transaction rate is 1.75% for all chip and contactless cards.
-In addition, you get invoicing, over-the-phone payments, ecommerce, a booking system and payment links as free extra tools without monthly fees.
-You can accept contactless cards or mobile wallets directly on the phone through Tap to Pay in the app, if you’ve forgotten the card reader.
+The transaction rate is 1.75% for all domestic chip and contactless cards (non-UK cards cost 3.25%).
+In addition, you get invoicing, over-the-phone payments, ecommerce, a booking system and payment links without monthly fees.

 The free POS app has the most product and payment features out of all app-based card readers.
 For example, you can sell e-gift cards, get customer feedback through digital receipts and refund custom amounts.